Linaro/jipdate/README.md

 $ jipdate.py
 ```

-**Note**, the script is by default configured to use the "sandbox" server.
-So if
+**Note**, the script is by default configured to use the **official** Jira
-you intend to use this on the real linaro production server, then you should
+server.
+If you intend to just test the script without affecting the official
-update the `server` variable in the script accordingly.
+Jira server, then you shall use the `-t` parameter.

 **Note**, the script relies on running Python 2, and not Python 3.
 If you're
 using Arch Linux you may have to manually tweak the script to execute